ploomber/ploomber/doc/api/cli.rst

     ploomber nb --inject

-There are other commands available, run ``ploomber nb --help`` to learn more.
+Other commands are available, run ``ploomber nb --help`` to learn more.

 Interactive sessions